Readiness Tool Prepares Students for Online Learning

 “It was important for us to think about how we could help students gauge their readiness for higher education and show them some of the expectations for an experience at Ohio State,” Ben Scragg, Manager of Learning Technology, said.
 “We wanted to make using this tool was beneficial for all students, from gifted high school students in rural counties in Ohio, to returning adults who might not have a lot of experience with technology.”

 The tool gives students a user-friendly glimpse of the skills needed to be successful in an online course, as well as what they can expect from an experience at Ohio State.
 It includes behavior-based prompts that guide students in identifying their skills and learn how they can succeed.
 The narrative encourages students to think about their needs on several dimensions, from skills and habits to technology requirements.

 “This tool was designed with the goal of helping students benchmark their own preparedness as they head into their Ohio State experience,” Scragg said.
 “No two students are alike, and this survey provides customized results.
 It helps them understand where they already excel and where there is room for improvement.”

 Besides helping prospective students understand educational expectations, the tool also leads students to resources that can assist them during their time at Ohio State.
-Depending on how students answer the tool questions, they are led to resources that can help them succeed in their courses, like note taking advice from the Dennis Learning Center or online training materials through Lynda.
+Depending on how students answer the tool questions, they are led to resources that can help them succeed in their courses, like note taking advice from the Dennis Learning Center.

 “There are so many resources at Ohio State that are dedicated to student success,” Scragg said.
 “This tool helps bridge the gap between understanding where you need help and who can help you here at Ohio State.”